sabre-io/dav/CONTRIBUTING.md

    release.
 I generally run a `git diff` to figure out if I missed any changes.
    This file should also have the current date.
 2. If there were BC breaks, this usually now means a major version bump.
-3. Ensure that `lib/Version.php` or `lib/DAV/Version.php` also matches this
+3. Ensure that `lib/DAV/Version.php` also matches this version number.
-   version number.
-4. Tag the release (Example `git tag 3.0.1` and push the tag (`git push --tags`).
+4. Tag the release (Example `git tag 3.0.1` and push the tag (`git push --tags`)).
 5. (only for the sabre/dav project), create a zip distribution.
 Run `php bin/build.php`.
-6. For the relevant project, go to github and click the 'releases' tab.
+6. For the relevant project, go to GitHub and click the 'releases' tab.
 On this tab I create the release with the relevant version.
 I also set the description of the release to the same information of the changelog.
 In the case of the `sabre/dav` project I also upload the zip distribution here.